neuronumcybernetics/neuronum/features/circuits/README.md

 ---

 ### **About Neuronum Circuits (CTX)**
 Neuronum Circuits (CTX) are key-value-label databases in the cloud and used to store and share resources between Neuronum Nodes.
-Circuits (CTX) can be created to be private, public or accessible for a definded list of partners
+Circuits (CTX) can be created to be private, public or accessible for a defined list of partners

 ------------------